callumflack/callum-flack-blog-2016/_posts/2016-10-26-amateur-writer.md

 Which was a comment from a post titled ["Reading and writing for our peers".](https://blog.jonudell.net/2016/10/23/reading-and-writing-for-our-peers/) by Jon Udell.

-It's a comment I absolutely agree with.
-Just as I've found the most interesting music is mostly by unknown, so-called "amateurs" that made all the Black American Soul discs [that drive me nuts](https://sites.google.com/site/coloronetear/), or that most Victorian-era scientific breakthroughs were made by amateur Clergymen.
+It's a comment I very much agree with.
+Just as I've found the most interesting music is mostly by unknown, so-called "amateurs", like the Black American Soul discs [that drive me nuts](https://sites.google.com/site/coloronetear/), or that most Victorian-era scientific breakthroughs were made by amateur Clergymen.

 So, thank you Mr. Davies and Mr. Udell.
-And thank you to all those blog articles I keep reading.
+And thank you to all those bloggers I keep reading.
 Here's to being ignorant, refusing SEO optimisation, self-publishing on Jekyll and finding peers.
 Or at least a mirror.